xlab-uiuc/kube-523/kube-dev-01-24/README.md

 ### **Kubectl tool — Interacting with Kubernetes**

-Next we will learn the command line tool to interact with the Kubernetes cluster
+Next, we will learn the command line tool to interact with the Kubernetes cluster

 - Install [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl-linux/)
 - Inspect the current Pod resource: `kubectl get pods -A -o wide`
     - We will be able to see all the Pods currently running in the cluster.
-Since we haven't deployed anything, currently there are only the kubernetes core controllers running.
+Since we haven't deployed anything, currently there are only the Kubernetes core controllers running.

 ## **Pod — Deploying Containers on Kubernetes**